 Visit this market if you are interested in sports, sports equipment, and sports clothing.
-You can buy a great pair of hiking shoes, a sturdy backpack for traveling and many other things here for an excellent price.
+You can buy a great pair of hiking shoes, a sturdy backpack for travelling and many other things here at an excellent price.
 I recommend bringing cash with you as most of the stalls don’t accept cards.

 To get to the market, take subway line 5 and get off at Omokgyo station, exit 3 or 4.

-Banpo Romantic Moonlight Market is near the Express Bus Terminal (line 3, 7 and 9, exits 8-1 or 8-2), Sinbanpo (line 9, exit 1) and Dongjak (line 4 and 9, exits 1 or 2) subway stations.
+Banpo Romantic Moonlight Market is near the Express Bus Terminal (line 3, 7 and 9, exits 8-1 or 8-2) and Sinbanpo (line 9, exit 1) and Dongjak (line 4 and 9, exits 1 or 2) subway stations.

-Cheonggyecheon Stream Time Tour Night Market takes place along Cheonggyecheon Stream, near Gwangtonggyo Bridge, every Saturday and Sunday.
+Cheonggyecheon Time Tour Night Market occurs along Cheonggyecheon Stream, near Gwangtonggyo Bridge, every Saturday and Sunday.
 It is open from 5 PM till 10 PM on Saturdays and 4 PM till 9 PM on Sundays.

 The central theme of this market is "time travel".
 At the market, you will find countless traditional performances, snacks, souvenirs and street food.
 If you aren’t interested in traditional Korean performances, walk along the stream and enjoy the beautiful views of the floating lanterns.

 The closest subway stations are Gwanghwamun (line 5, exit 5), Jonggak (line 1, exit 5) and Euljiro 1(il)-ga (line 2, exit 2).

 Seoul's night markets are the best way to experience the nightlife in the city, try the best food, and shop till you can’t feel your legs anymore.